lifenetwork-ai/iam-service/dev-docs/Choose Channel.md

     ```

   - Notes:
-    - If this endpoint is not called, the default delivery channel for OTP is `webhook`.
+    - If this endpoint is not called, the default delivery channel for OTP is `sms`.
     - `receiver` must be a valid phone number in E.164 format.
     - `channel` must be one of: `sms`, `whatsapp`, `zalo`.